stephl001/Code.Analyzers/README.md

 Now, the fun part.
 Once the boilerplate code has been generated, you will have to create one or two partial classes for your diagnostic.
 The first one will hold the code that will raise the diagnostic and the second will contain code that can provide a code fix for the previously detected diagnostic.
-In the project Orckestra.Analyzers, under the folder that has the same name as the rule-set element containing your new rule, make sure the counterpart classes are present.
+In the project Code.Analyzers, under the folder that has the same name as the rule-set element containing your new rule, make sure the counterpart classes are present.
 Otherwise, create them and make sure yo respect the namespaces for the partial classes.

 In the partial class for your diagnostic detection, there is only one important method: public override void Initialize(AnalysisContext context).
 This is where you